glasgowm148/Phenotype/README.md

 ### ToDo

-* Prettify HTML datatable using DataTables
+* Beautify HTML datatable using DataTables
 * Flatten all DTC file formats into a consistent dataframe for manipulation
 * Add more sources of data
   * SNPedia
   * ONIM
+* Data-validaiton
+  * strand orientation
+  * risk allelle debugging